 A legitimate profile writer will provide concrete details willingly.
 Their alma mater.
 What restaurants they like to visit on the weekends.
 Why they chose their career.
 By contrast, a scammer’s profile is usually vaguely written and short on facts.
 It’ll usually be little more than a highly attractive photo (undoubtedly taken from Facebook, Google Images, or stolen from a stock photography site) that could apply to just about anyone.
 This person likes to read, but the title of the book they’re reading is nowhere to be found.
 Or there will be mention of this person’s love of museums, but no mention of the most famous museum in the city they allegedly reside in.
 The scammers keep their dummy profiles generic and low-effort because they know they don’t have to be too convincing.
 Any profile with an attractive photo attached to it will generate a large number of responses quickly.
 This is all they need to begin defrauding members.

 Online dating site users prefer to keep initial conversations with strangers on-site.
 This ensures that their privacy is maintained until they’re comfortable with the person that they’re getting to know.
 Because of this, they’re willing to take their time before asking for an e-mail address or offering their own.
 After all, with the prevalence of social networking sites, giving someone your personal e-mail can be the same as giving them a great deal of your personal information.
 A scammer, however, will usually ask for an e-mail or offer one immediately.
 They want to continue the conversation you’ve initiated, but anywhere but on the dating site itself.
 They know that it’s only a matter of time before their profile is shut down and they need a way to keep in contact with their victims before that happens.
+If you see a signs of a romance scammer report them right away to the dating site customer service.

 Attractive Asian women date advice should be talked to from trusted sites only.
 Read more on filipino4u.com